Know your customer: Customer Due Diligence (CDD)

-The Bank Secrecy Act, the common name for the Currency and Foreign Transaction Reporting Act of 1970 and its amendments and other statutes, established the customer due diligence (CDD) rule as part of an effort to improve financial transparency and deter money laundering.
-The CDD rule enhances CDD requirements for "U.S. banks, mutual funds, brokers or dealers in securities, futures commission merchants, and introducing brokers in commodities."
+In the USA, the Bank Secrecy Act, the common name for the Currency and Foreign Transaction Reporting Act of 1970 and its amendments and other statutes, established the legal basis for the 2016 CDD rule issued by FinCEN as part of an effort to improve financial transparency and deter money laundering.
+The rule expanded existing CDD obligations to include beneficial ownership information and clarified the requirements to understand the nature and purpose of a business relationship, to develop a risk profile and to report suspicious transactions.
+It also emphasised the importance of risk-based procedures for on-going CDD monitoring of their clients by financial institutions, including up-dating customer risk profiles when significant changes occur, such as beneficial ownership or new patterns of activity.
+The CDD rule enhanced CDD requirements for "U.S. banks, mutual funds, brokers or dealers in securities, futures commission merchants, and introducing brokers in commodities."
 The CDD rule requires that financial institutions identify and verify the identity of customers associated with open accounts.
 The CDD rule has four core requirements: